jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

 ``` xml
 android:largeHeap="true"
 ```
+As of release 0.9.0, ND4J offers an additional memory-management model: workspaces.
+Workspaces allow you to reuse memory for cyclic workloads without the JVM Garbage Collector for off-heap memory tracking.
+In other words, D4j Workspace is memory chunk, preallocated once, and reused over in over.
+*the use of workspaces in Android Applications is still under developement

 ## <a name="head_link5">Saving and Loading Networks on Android</a>
-Practical considerations regarding performance limits are needed when building applications with neural networks.
+Practical considerations regarding performance limits are needed when building Android applications that run neural networks.
 Training a neural network on a device is possible, but should only be attempted with networks with limited numbers of layers, nodes, and iterations.
 The first Demo app [DL4JIrisClassifierDemo](https://github.com/jrmerwin/DL4JIrisClassifierDemo) is able to train on a standard device in about 15 seconds.

-There is also the option of training on a device and saving the trained model on the phone's external storage.
-The trained model can then be used as an application resource after an initial training event.
+When training on a device is a reasonable option, the application performance can be improved by saving the trained model on the phone's external storage once an initial training is complete.
+The trained model can then be used as an application resource.
 This approach is useful for training networks with data obtained from user input.
 The following code illustrates how to train a network and save it on the phone's external resources.

 For API 23 and greater, you will need to include the permissions in your manifest and also programmatically request the read and write permissions in your activity.
 The required Manifest persmissions are:
 ``` xml